LivePersonInc/developer-center/pages/Solutions/video-chat/planyourservice.md

     * Group video needs

     * Should the visitor have the ability to turn off camera and remain with just voice?

     * Should agents have the ability to turn their camera off?

 * Service URL must be secure (https)

 ### Sample Implementation flow

 1. Develop your video service (backend + 2 widgets agent and visitor sides)

-2. Configure your widget in the agent workspace [[instructions]](https://s3-eu-west-1.amazonaws.com/ce-sr/CA/Admin/53_Webagent+integration.pdf)
+2. Configure your widget in the agent workspace.
+[Click here](/agent-workspace-widget-sdk-overview.html) for more instructions on how to do that.

 3. Configure your widget in the Engagement window that displays to your visitors (via LiveEngage professional services)